joaquinfox/best_resources/README.md

 ## Markdown

+[markdown]

 - [https://www.markdowntutorial.com/](https://www.markdowntutorial.com/)
-  My rating: \*\*\*
+  My rating: 3
-  This is a great way to get the semantics of markdown down quickly and begin composing elegant documentation.
-It wastes not time getting down to useful material and I find myself running through the tutorial from time to time as a refresher.
+  This is a good way to get the semantics of markdown down quickly and begin composing elegant documentation.

+  The tutorial is a series of exercises, presented in sequence and you have to either complete or skip each section to move through the tutorial.
+This makes it a little tedious to use a refresher if for example, you are trying to brush up on a particular subject.

+  A clickable index would be an improved user experience, but even so it is the best markdown tutorial I have come across.